noiseprotocol/noise_spec/noise.md

 prologue, or additional AEAD data), since it's implicitly authenticated if the message is processed succesfully.

+See [Section 7](#pre-shared-symmetric-keys) for additional initialization steps when using PSK with dependent patterns.

 9.3.
 Protocol indistinguishability
 -----------------------------------
 Parties may wish to hide what protocol they are executing from an eavesdropper.